PiotrKotowski01/PiotrKotowski01/README.md

 - 🎹 I play piano and completed 1st degree music school
 - 🥋 I train kickboxing and enjoy fitness/sports
 - 🎮 Former captain of an e-sports team (**FIMB**, League of Legends)
-  - 🥇 1st place – Rector's Cup (PWSZ/KPU in Krosno)
-  - 🥈 2nd place – High School Tournament
 - 🎧 I love music and enjoy composing in my free time

 ---

 ### 📫 How to reach me:

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com) *(add your link!)* or message me here on GitHub.
+Feel free to connect with me on [LinkedIn]([https://www.linkedin.com](https://www.linkedin.com/in/piotr-kotowski-66b82935a/)) or message me here on GitHub.